Table Of Contents

 Florida Resources

 Florida has regulatory authorities that provide support for state residents.
-Below is a list of resources that provide direction and assistance with financial products, service companies, financial institutions and collection agencies.
+These resources provide direction and assistance with financial products, service companies, financial institutions and collection agencies.

-The Florida Department of Financial Services – Division of Consumer Services has a consumer helpline: 1-877-693-5236 (or 850-413-3089 for out-of-state callers).
+• Division of Consumer Services.
+The Florida Department of Financial Services’ Division of Consumer Services has a consumer helpline: 1-877-693-5236 (or 850-413-3089 for out-of-state callers).
 Florida buyers can file complaints by telephone, online or email.
-In Florida, insurance companies must respond within 20 days to the financial services department after a complaint has been filed.
+In Florida, insurance companies must respond within 14 days to the financial services department after a complaint has been filed.

 FAQs About Annuities in Florida

 Yes.
-Although Florida doesn’t have a state income tax, you may be subject to federal taxes when you get payments from your annuity.
-Before buying an annuity, consult with a qualified financial professional to understand the tax implications.
+Although Florida doesn’t have a state income tax, you may be subject to federal taxes when you receive annuity payments.
+Before buying an annuity, consult a qualified financial professional to understand the tax implications.

 Florida has many annuity regulations in place to protect consumers.
 They were most recently updated in 2023.
-The state’s annuity regulations specify suitability requirements, disclosure requirements, a free-look period and the protections afforded by the state’s annuity guaranty association.
+The state’s annuity regulations specify suitability requirements, disclosure requirements and terms regarding the free look period, as well as the protections afforded by the state’s annuity guaranty association.

 Still have questions?